Dry stone: Other uses

 While the dry stone technique is most commonly used for the construction of double-wall stone walls and single-wall retaining terracing, dry stone sculptures, buildings, fortifications, bridges, and other structures also exist.

 Traditional turf-roofed Highland blackhouses were constructed using the double-wall dry stone method.
 When buildings are constructed using this method, the middle of the wall is generally filled with earth or sand in order to eliminate draughts.
 During the Iron Age, and perhaps earlier, the technique also was used to build fortifications such as the walls of Eketorp Castle (Öland, Sweden), Maiden Castle, North Yorkshire, Reeth, Dunlough Castle in southwest Ireland and the rampart of the Long Scar Dyke.
 Many of the dry-stone walls that exist today in Scotland can be dated to the 14th century or earlier when they were built to divide fields and retain livestock.
 Some extremely well built examples are found on the lands of Muchalls Castle.

 Dry stone walls can be built against embankments or even vertical terraces.
 If they are subjected to lateral earth pressure, they are retaining walls of the type gravity wall.
-The weight of the stones resists the pressure from the retained soil, including any surcharges, and the friction between the stones causes most of them to act as if being a monolithic gravity wall of the same weight.
+The weight of the stones resists the pressure from the retained soil, including any surcharges, and the friction between the stones causes most of them to act as if they were a monolithic gravity wall of the same weight.
 Dry stone retaining walls were once built in great numbers for agricultural terracing and also to carry paths, roads and railways.
 Although dry stone is seldom used for these purposes today, a great many are still in use and maintained.
 New ones are often built in gardens and nature conservation areas.
 Dry stone retaining structures continue to be a subject of research.